-- All GCSE Drama students are eligible to go on the New York Performing Arts Trip 2023. - We will have a visiting theatre company come and perform to students in the Autumn Term of Year 10 and 11.
+- All GCSE Drama students are eligible to go on the New York Performing Arts Trip 2025. - We will have a visiting theatre company come and perform to students in the Autumn Term of Year 10 and 11. - Students will take part in a workshop with a professional theatre company.

-- Students will take part in a workshop with a professional theatre company in the first term of Year 10. - We also run a theatre trip to Bristol or London in both Year 10 and Year 11.
+• We also run a theatre trip to Bristol or London in both Year 10 and Year 11.